 Yes.
 A safe and effective vaccine (Menactra) is available to protect against four of the five most common strains of the disease.
 The vaccine provides protection for approximately ten years.
 As with any vaccine, vaccination against meningitis may not protect 100 percent of all susceptible individuals.
 The American College Health Association (ACHA) recently issued a statement recommending that college students consider receiving the immunization.
-The vaccine is currently available at the SHS for $155.00.
 If you still have questions, you can contact Student Health Services or check out the ACHA web site.

 The American College Health Association (ACHA) recently issued a statement recommending that college students consider receiving the immunization.
-The vaccine is currently available at the SHS for $155.00.
 If you still have questions, you can contact Student Health Services or check out the ACHA web site: http://www.acha.org/projects_programs/men.cfm.

 - What is meningococcal meningitis?

 - Diphtheria, Pertussis, Tetanus (Tdap)